 I Got My Emergency Medical Kit, But Now What?

 The entire point of the Emergency Medical Kit post is to buy time when bad things happen.
 Buying time means slowing down life threats, mainly bleeding.
 This trauma kit should help you buy enough time to get to a real doctor.
-A doctor friend reviewed this very post for accuracy.
-He educated me on the medical term for this concept of buying time – it’s called ‘temporizing.’
+A doctor friend reviewed this post for accuracy and educated me on the medical term for this concept of buying time, called’temporizing.’

 While the items in the medical kit are not that difficult to learn, it’s also not the type of thing to figure out when minutes or even seconds count.
 We also have a recurring theme on the blog that gear is only as good as its user!